-Condition of green Ready/Activity LED Condition of amber Fault LED Condition of the SCD Panel Condition of the SCD Dot Meaning of LEDs and SCD Panel and SCD Dot Off Off Off Off The tape drive has no power or is powered off.
-On Solid Off Off or Off The tape drive is powered on or (if a solid displays in the single character display) needs cleaning.
-Flashing once per second Off Off Off The tape drive is reading from the tape, writing to the tape, rewinding the tape, locating data on the tape, loading the tape, or unloading the tape.
+Condition of green Ready/Activity LED Condition of amber Fault LED Condition of white encryption LED Condition of the SCD Panel Condition of the SCD Dot Meaning of LEDs and SCD Panel and SCD Dot Off Off Off Off Off The tape drive has no power or is powered off.
+On Solid Off Off Off or [ Off The tape drive is powered on or (if a solid displays in the single character display) needs cleaning.
+Flashing once per second Off On or Off Off Off The tape drive is reading from the tape, writing to the tape, rewinding the tape, locating data on the tape, loading the tape, or unloading the tape.
+The Encryption LED will be On if all the data on the cartridge is encrypted during these drive operations.
 The Ready/Activity LED also flashes green if the tape drive contains a cartridge during the power on cycle.
 In this case, the drive completes POST and slowly rewinds the tape (this process may take approximately 13 minutes).
 The Ready/Activity LED stops blinking when the drive completes the recovery and is ready for a read or write operation.
 To eject the cartridge, press the unload button.
-Off On/Solid On Solid On/Off The tape drive is in maintenance mode or is displaying an error code on the SCD in maintenance mode option 9.
-Off On Solid Flashing once per second On/Off Executing the selected option while in maintenance mode.
-Off Flashing once per second On Solid Off An error occurred and the tape drive or media may require service or drive may require cleaning.
+Off On/Solid Off On Solid On/Off The tape drive is in maintenance mode or is displaying an error code on the SCD in maintenance mode option 9.
+Off On Solid Off Flashing once per second On/Off Executing the selected option while in maintenance mode.
+Off Flashing once per second Off On Solid Off An error occurred and the tape drive or media may require service or drive may require cleaning.
 Note the code on the single character display, and then go to the error code table in the troubleshooting section to determine the meaning of the error codes.
-If a appears on the SCD, a cleaning cartridge must be loaded.
-Off Flashing twice per second Off Off The drive is updating firmware.
-Off Flashing once every 2 seconds Off Off The drive detected an error and is performing a firmware recovery.
+If a [] appears on the SCD, a cleaning cartridge must be loaded.
+Off Flashing twice per second Off Off Off The drive is updating firmware.
+Off Flashing once every 2 seconds Off Off Off The drive detected an error and is performing a firmware recovery.
 It will reset automatically.